 Children covered under MaineCare with Title XXI funding are provided with the same rights and benefits available to children enrolled with Title XIX funding.
+This delivery standards apply to both the CubCare and Unborn populations.
 All administrative processes are designed by the Department of Health and Human Services to be seamless.
 As such, all enrollment and eligibility processes, benefit package/benefit delivery policies, and outreach activities are the same for Title XIX and Title XXI, with the only discernable difference being premium billing for those Title XXI children at 151% through 200% FPL.